RetroReversing/retroReversing/categories/consoles/Xbox360.md

 The Link to the Github for the Arc tool is here: [grimdoomer/DeadRisingArcTool: Modding tools for Dead Rising .arc files](https://github.com/grimdoomer/DeadRisingArcTool)

+---
+# Hardware
+If you're interested in reverse engineering software for the Xbox 360 gaming console, it's essential to have a thorough understanding of the hardware that powers it.
+By comprehending the inner workings of the Xbox 360 hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+In this segment of our guide, we will provide you with comprehensive information and resources on the hardware of the Xbox 360, including retail, prototype, and development hardware.

+## Retail Hardware

+## Development Hardware

+---
 # All Posts
 <div>